asterion9/advent-of-code-2018/README.md

 #Advent Of Code 2018

-This project feature all solutions to the advent of code challenge of 2018.
+This project features all solutions to the advent of code challenge of 2018.

 ## Usage